Cohomology classes of complex approximable algebras: Finiteness of the cohomology class [D(B)]

-Proof of Lemma \ref{num_conv}. \\ \\ The fact that convergence of $[D_m/m]$ implies convergence of $(D_m\cdot H)/m$ is immediate.
-We assume now that the sequence $(D_m\cdot H)/m$ converges and we will show that the sequence of cohomology classes $[D_m/m] $ also converges.
-Throughout what follows, we write $[D_1]\geq [ D_2]$ if and only if $[D_1-D_2]$ is the cohomology class of a {\it pseudo-effective} divisor. \\ \\ We show first that if the sequence $[D_{m!}/(m!)]$ converges to a limit $[D]$ then so does the sequence $[D_{m}/m]$.
-For any integer $m_1$ and any $\epsilon > 0$ there exists an integer $M_1$ such that if $m> M_1$ then We also have that since the sequence $[D_{m!}/(m!)]$ is increasing in $m$.
-(The last equality is immediate because we have defined the partial order $\leq $ in terms of pseudo effective divisors rather than effective divisors). \\ \\ It follows from (\ref{equ1}) that for all $m> M_1$ we have that
+\begin{proof} The fact that convergence of $[D_m/m]$ implies convergence of $(D_m\cdot H^{d-1})/m$ is immediate.
+We assume now that the sequence $(D_m\cdot H^{d-1})/m$ converges, and we will show that the sequence of cohomology classes $[D_m/m] $ also converges.
+Throughout what follows, we write $[D_1]\geq [ D_2]$ if and only if $[D_1-D_2]$ is the cohomology class of a {\it pseudo-effective} divisor.

+We first show that if the sequence $[D_{m!}/(m!)]$ converges to a limit $[D]$, then so does the sequence $[D_{m}/m]$.
+For any integer $m_1$ and any $\epsilon > 0$, there exists an integer $M_1$ such that if $m> M_1$, then We also have that since the sequence $[D_{m!}/(m!)]$ is increasing in $m$.
+(The last equality is immediate because we have defined the partial order $\leq $ in terms of pseudo-effective divisors rather than effective divisors).